High-speed rail: National legal definitions

 Some national legal definitions of high-speed rail include:

 Australia

 According to the High Speed Rail Authority Act 2022, high-speed rail in Australia is defined as a railway capable of supporting trains that can travel at speeds exceeding 250 km/h.
-As of 2025, Australia does not have any railways which meet this definition.
+As of 2026, Australia has one planned railway which would meet their definition.

 China

 According to China's Ministry of Railways Order No. 34 (2013), high-speed rail refers to new passenger rail lines designed to operate at speeds of 250 km/h or higher, with initial service running at least 200 km/h.

 Japan

-The first law defining high-speed rail was Japan's "Law number 71 for Construction of Nation-Wide High-Speed Railways", adopted on May 18, 1970.
+The first law defining high-speed rail was Japan's "Nationwide Shinkansen Railways Construction and Improvement Act", Act No. 71 of May 18, 1970.

 Article 2 of this law provided the following definition: "An artery railway that is capable of operating at the speed of 200km/h or more in its predominating section."

-This law formalised the definition of high-speed railways in Japan and established a framework for the Shinkansen network, which had started in operation since 1964.
+This law formalised the definition of high-speed railways in Japan and established a framework for the Shinkansen network, which had started operation in 1964.